Buffet vs. Plated Catering: Choose the Perfect Style for Your Event

 Both buffet vs plated catering have advantages that can make for a different guest experience.
 Which one is best for your event is based on what kind of goals and atmosphere you are going for.
 Buffet style catering works for a casual event, while a plated catering option would be more suitable for a more formal and elegant occasion.

 However, it’s worth keeping in mind that the catering and presentation of it can make or break your event.
-Key to leaving your guests with a positive impression is choosing an experienced, professional caterer.
+Key to leaving your guests with a positive impression is choosing an experienced, professional buffet caterer.

 For your next event, think Keif’s Catering; we have eight years’ experience in making your event shine.